Crossings and nestings over some Motzkin objects and $q$-Motzkin numbers: Abstract

 \section{Abstract}

-In this paper, we investigate on enumeration of some Motzkin objects according to the numbers of crossings and nestings.
-More precisely, we compute and express in terms of continued fractions the distributions of the statistics numbers of crossings and nestings over the sets of $4321$- and $3412$-involutions and the set of $(321,3\bar{1}42)$-avoiding permutations.
-To get our results, we exploit the bijection of Biane restricted to the sets of $4321$ and $3412$-avoiding involutions which was characterized by Barnabei et al.~ and the bijection Chen et al.~between $(321,3\bar{1}42)$-avoiding permutations and Motzkin paths.
-Furthermore, we manipulate the obtained continued fractions to get the recursion formulas for the polynomial distributions of crossings and nestings and we discover that results involve two new $q$-Motzkin numbers.
+We examine the enumeration of certain Motzkin objects according to the numbers of crossings and nestings.
+With respect to continued fractions, we compute and express the distributions of the statistics of the numbers of crossings and nestings over three sets, namely the set of $4321$-avoiding involutions, the set of $3412$-avoiding involutions, and the set of $(321,3\bar{1}42)$-avoiding permutations.
+To get our results, we exploit the bijection of Biane restricted to the sets of $4321$- and $3412$-avoiding involutions which was characterized by Barnabei et al.~ and the bijection between $(321,3\bar{1}42)$-avoiding permutations and Motzkin paths, presented by Chen et al.~.
+Furthermore, we manipulate the obtained continued fractions to get the recursion formulas for the polynomial distributions of crossings and nestings, and it follows that the results involve two new $q$-Motzkin numbers.